-B. IDE
+IDE

-1. IDE Design Storyboard
+IDE Design Storyboard

-In terms of the storyboard the configuration phase is pre-dated by a pre-PaaSage engagement design phase that starts with the individual users in our four use cases of eScience, ERP, eGovernment and Airline Scheduling.
+In terms of the storyboard the modelling phase is pre-dated by a pre-PaaSage engagement design phase that starts with the individual users in our five use cases of Finance, eScience, ERP, eGovernment and Airline Scheduling.
 As Figure 4 illustrates our users have different demands.